 - Prohibit the use of action devices that intensify the pain caused by soring and increase the penalties for violations.

 Did you know there are some trainers who compete in Tennessee Walking Horse competitions that still subject their horses to “soring?”
 This involves intentionally inflicting intense pain on a horse’s legs and hooves to elicit an exaggerated gait.
 Although soring has been illegal since 1970, weak enforcement and regulations have allowed this cruel practice to persist.
-The PAST Act will address these gaps by amending the Horse Protection Act and improving protections for horses.
+The PAST Act will address these gaps by amending the Horse Protection Act to improve protection for horses.

 The U.S. House of Representatives overwhelmingly passed this bill in 2019.
 Unfortunately, it didn’t make it past the Senate that session.
-However, given our current momentum around equine protective issues, we hope to pass the PAST Act this year!
+This session, the bill has once again passed the U.S. House of Representatives with overwhelming support and is now in the U.S. Senate’s hands.
+Given our current momentum around equine protective issues, we hope to pass the PAST Act this year!

 What You Can Do

-Please use the form below to email your members of Congress and ask them to support and pass the PAST Act!
+Please use the form below to email your senators and ask them to support and pass the PAST Act!